bandlab/Guide/privacy_policy.md

 ##Chew Privacy Policy
-Last Updated: March 2015
+Last Updated: May 2018

 Chew understands that privacy is important.
 This Privacy Policy applies to any and all services, applications, platforms, websites, or other affiliated ventures offered by Chew and sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 Chew Live Ltd (“**Chew**”, “**us**”, “**we**” and “**our**”) offers the Chew Service and we are the data controller of the personal data you provide to us or we have access to.
 Chew Live Ltd is a limited liability company.
 We are incorporated under the laws of England and Wales with registered number 09260256 and our registered address is 86-90 Paul Street, London, EC2A 4NE.